OllieJones/sqlite-object-cache/readme.txt

 On Linux, you can run your WP-CLI shell commands like this:  `sudo -u www-data wp config list`  This ensures they run with the same user as the web server.

 = The Statistics display seems complex.
-What does it mean? =
+What does it all mean? =

 This plugin measures individual operations such as the time to look something up in the cache.
 It collects those individual measurements.
-The Statistics display analyzes the to show the fastest and slowest operations, the average operation, and other desciptive statistics.
+The Statistics display analyzes them to show the fastest and slowest operations, the average operation, and other desciptive statistics.
 Please [read this](https://www.plumislandmedia.net/wordpress-plugins/sqlite-object-cache/statistics-from-sqlite-object-cache/) for more information.

 = Is there a joke somewhere in this? =